khadra1/Project-3-Connectivity/README.md

 # Description:

 We sourced data on Global internet usage and connectivity over the years.
-Which we then cleaned, stored in a  SQL database online so we could fetch it using our Flask-Powered API and visualise the different datasets in mutliple ways with dynamic and interactive Map and Charts wit submit buttons and year sliders.
+Which we then cleaned, stored in a  SQL database online so we could fetch it using our Flask-Powered API and visualise the different datasets in mutliple ways with dynamic and interactive Map and Charts with submit buttons and year sliders.

 #	Our Theme:
 ### Visualising Global Internet and Phone Usage: